-The staff at both Godmanchester Community Academy and Godmanchester Bridge Academy will continue to forge home school links and encourage parents to be partners in the education process.
+The staff at Godmanchester Bridge Academy will continue to forge home school links and encourage parents to be partners in the education process.
 Parents are involved from the outset and encouraged to discuss any concerns with class teachers as they arise.
 They are always encouraged to take part in the process of reviewing and monitoring provision and progress.